3 brilliant ways Netflix can fix its home screen this year

 A new kind of “Netflix and chill”

 One of the worst parts about Netflix’s current interface is that it makes it difficult for you to make a choice.
 Instead it often feels like it is encouraging you to browse forever.
-“I believe the term we use colloquially is ‘menu-tainment,’ where the menu is where you spend all your time because you’re unsure what you want to watch,” says Jared Ficklin, lead creative technologist and partner at Argo.
+“I believe the term we use colloquially is ‘menu-tainment,’ where the menu is where you spend all your time because you’re unsure what you want to watch,” says Jared Ficklin, lead creative technologist at Argodesign.

-Instead, the Argo team presents a radically different interface they call “Chill” that presents viewers with just one title at a time.
+Instead, the Argodesign team presents a radically different interface they call “Chill” that presents viewers with just one title at a time.
 Using an interface people are more familiar with in dating apps, Chill asks that you read the profile of a single show that’s presented to you, and then swipe left if you aren’t interested, and right to play instantly.
 (The name is a cutesy reference to the much-abused phrase “Netflix and chill,” which is rather appropriate for a dating app-inspired UI.)

 There’s a few added benefits to this kind of interface.
 One, it would tell Netflix what shows you’re not interested in.
 Today, a show that you start watching and then abandon will be highlighted for a long time in your “recently watched” feed.
 But here, if you reject something, it wouldn’t show up again in the pile of shows to swipe through for at least some time.
 Secondly, this would give Netflix even more valuable data about people’s viewing habits.
 For instance, what you want to watch at 8 p.m. on a Saturday is probably very different from what you’d watch at 1 a.m. the same night.

-The Argo designers don’t believe this interface would replace the grid–instead, it would just offer another way of browsing that could help users make a decision faster than the never-ending scroll.
+The Argodesign designers don’t believe this interface would replace the grid–instead, it would just offer another way of browsing that could help users make a decision faster than the never-ending scroll.

 How does a group of people decide what to watch?